• Skip to primary navigation

 In the book, we learn what prompted the two to collaborate on the book, the history of the ketogenic diet, why it can heal the body, the nutrition behind the diet, and the correlation between a keto diet and a Paleo diet.

 There are sections on cooking keto and specialty ingredients (many of which you can find at stores such as Whole Foods, Sprouts, and Earth Fare).
-Along the way, we read of testimonials of how the two have helped others through sharing the keto/low-carb diet.
+Along the way, we read testimonials of how the two have helped others by sharing the keto/low-carb diet.

 The Ketogenic Cookbook.